Plentyaway/hello-world/README.md

 yet i am gone?

-youre eyes are so cold
+your eyes are so cold

 you are bitter for lost ways